Financial assistance policy and emergency medical care policy – Section 501(r)(4)

 A hospital facility's emergency medical care policy must prohibit the hospital facility from engaging in actions that discourage individuals from seeking emergency medical care.
 Such actions include demanding that emergency department patients pay before receiving treatment for emergency medical conditions or permitting debt collection activities in the emergency department (or in other areas of the hospital facility) where such activities could interfere with the provision, without discrimination, of emergency medical care regardless of where such activities occur.

-Establishing and Implementing Policies
+Establishing and implementing policies

 A hospital organization will have established a FAP, a separate billing & collection policy, or an emergency medical care policy for a hospital facility only if an authorized body of the hospital facility has adopted the policy and the hospital facility has implemented the policy.